Frequently Asked Questions

 Censorship resistance is currently hard to prove.
 However, unlike proof-of-work, proof-of-stake offers the option to coordinate slashings to punish censoring validators.
 There are upcoming changes to the protocol that separate block builders from block proposers and implement lists of transactions that builders must include in each block.
 This proposal is known as proper-builder separation and helps to prevent validators from censoring transactions.

 Yes.
 Proof-of-stake is vulnerable to 51% attacks, just like proof-of-work.
-Instead of the attack requiring 51% of the network's hash power, the attack requires 51% of the total staked ETH.
+Instead of the attacker requiring 51% of the network's hash power, the attacker requires 51% of the total staked ETH.
 An attacker that accumulates 51% of the total stake gets to control the fork-choice algorithm.
 This enables the attacker to censor certain transactions, do short-range reorgs and extract MEV by reordering blocks in their favor.

 Social coordination is a last line of defense for Ethereum that would allow an honest chain to be recovered from an attack that finalized dishonest blocks.
 In this case, the Ethereum community would have to coordinate "out-of-band" and agree to use an honest minority fork, slashing the attacker's validators in the process.
 This would require apps and exchanges to recognize the honest fork too.